 What are complications of a Cyclospora infection?

 Profuse, watery diarrhea may cause dehydration.
 Thus, keeping up with fluids is important.
 Diarrhea also contains salts and potassium, so drinking fluids that contain electrolytes (such as sports drinks) may be beneficial.
-Left untreated, intermittent or continuous diarrhea may continue for several weeks.
-Some individuals experience loss of energy that persists for a time after the diarrhea goes away.
+Some people feel loss of energy for some time after the diarrhea goes away.

 What is the prognosis of a Cyclospora infection?

 The prognosis of Cyclospora infection is excellent and complete recovery is anticipated.
 As discussed above, recovery can be hastened by the use of antibiotics in symptomatic people.